 Lived experience highly preferred.
-At least 3-5 years’ experience with mental health policy advocacy, including engaging with elected and career government officials.
-Familiarity with the mental health provider service and funding ecosystem.
+At least 3-5 years’ experience with diversion/reentry policy advocacy, including engaging with elected and career government officials.
+Familiarity with the diversion/reentry provider service and funding ecosystem.
 Familiarity with how structural racism, homophobia, xenophobia and other forms of oppression affect people with disabilities.

-Familiarity with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act of 1973, the Olmstead Supreme Court decision, and the Affordable Care Act as it impacts persons with disabilities, especially those with mental health lived experience.
+Familiarity with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act of 1973, the Olmstead Supreme Court decision, and the Affordable Care Act as it impacts persons with disabilities, especially those with lived experience of incarceration.

-- Existing mental health policy advocacy network with contacts in the greater Chicago area.
+- Existing diversion/reentry policy advocacy network with contacts in the greater Chicago area.

 - Prior experience in lobbying and/or political organizing.